grzesiek-galezowski/tdd-ebook/manuscript/257_Value objects_general_topics.md

 void Backup(AbsoluteFilePath path);
 ```

-Note that we don't have to explain the constraints with the name of the argument - we can just call it `path`, because the type already says what needs to be said.
+Note that we don't have to explain the constraints with the name of the argument - we can just call it `path` because the type already says what needs to be said.
 And by the way, no one will be able to pass e.g. a `RelativeDirPath` now by accident, not to mention an arbitrary string.

 Making variability among values explicit by creating separate types usually leads us to introduce some conversion methods between these types where such conversion is legal.
 For example, when all we've got is an `AbsoluteDirPath`, but we still want to invoke the `Backup()` method, we need to convert our path to an `AbsoluteFilePath` by adding a file name, that can be represented by a value objects itself (let's call its class `FileName`).
 In C#, we can use operator overloading for some of the conversions, e.g. the `+` operator would do nicely for appending a file name to a directory path.
 The code that does the conversion would then look like this: